germainlefebvre4/ansible-cheatsheet/README.md

 ```

 ### Variable precedence

-You can set Ansible variables in multiple places like `group_vars`, `playbooks`, `roles` etc... but they are evaluated according to a precedence.
+You can set Ansible variables in multiple places like `group_vars`, `playbooks`, `roles`, etc... but they are evaluated according to a precedence.
 Here is the order of precedence from least to greatest:
 ```
+command line values
 role defaults
 inventory file or script group vars inventory group_vars/all